altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

-- Fix issue with change of month when tagging on non-last month (use currentMonth, or refactor that?)
 - Reduce flickering in local view by separating parts of it into their own widgets, lowering the state.
    - Separate into a view: scrollable list of tags, deleteModal, done button
 - Replace eye with settings with modal with two options: